matrix-org/matrix-spec-proposals/proposals/3189-per-room-per-space-profile-data.md

 cycles in the space graph and not recurse infinitely (e.g. by tracking which rooms it has visited).

-### Profile API semantics

-Unfortunately, there is a small issue in how the profile APIs function: When a user sets their display name or avatar, the request may take a long time to complete if the server has to update a large number of rooms.
-During this time, the client's connection could easily time out, resulting in a state where only a subset of rooms have received the profile change.
-This is not a new issue, but it is especially problematic for this proposal, since future attempts at changing profile data without specifying `?force=true` would interpret the rooms that weren't updated as all having custom per-room profiles.

-To address this, it is proposed to change the meaning of a `200` response to a `PUT /_matrix/client/r0/profile/{userId}/avatar_url` or `PUT /_matrix/client/r0/profile/{userId}/displayname` request.
-Instead of indicating that the profile data was changed, a `200` indicates that the profile change has been acknowledged, and that if it has not already propagated to all relevant rooms, it is being processed in the background.

 ## Potential issues

 This proposal assumes that having "one true display name per room" is a